CSCS cards through FASET

 C Ring/Hog Ring Repairs

-Testing carried out last year with Manufacturer Buraschi confirmed that the use of C Rings to “staple” repair material to damaged nets performed satisfactorily.
-Trainers must now include this repair method into the practical syllabus.
+Testing carried out with Manufacturer Buraschi confirmed that the use of C Rings to “staple” repair material to damaged nets performed satisfactorily.
+This is included in the FASET repair course into the practical syllabus.

 FASET Edge Protection

 More safety net riggers are gaining an additional qualification through the FASET Edge Protection Course.
-Following the one day course and a record of the hours worked (on a log sheet) we will carry out a separate on site assessment (GSA2).
+If competence is demonstrated on the the day, the delegate is “signed off” and may apply for a card endorsement.
+For some, additional experience needs to be gained (hours recorded on a log sheet).
+We then carry out a separate on site assessment (GSA2).
 If all goes well, the Edge Protection qualification can be added to the reverse of your Blue CSCS card.

 FASET Stair Tower